llvm/llvm-project/flang/docs/Extensions.md

   scope, with a portability warning, since that global name is not actually capable of being "used" in its scope.

+* In the definition of the `ASSOCIATED` intrinsic function (16.9.16), its optional second argument `TARGET=` is required to be "allowable as the data-target or proc-target in a pointer assignment statement (10.2.2) in which POINTER is data-pointer-object or proc-pointer-object."
+Some Fortran compilers interpret this to require that the first argument (`POINTER=`) be a valid left-hand side for a pointer assignment statement -- in particular, it cannot be `NULL()`, but also it is required to be modifiable.
+  As there is  no good reason to disallow (say) an `INTENT(IN)` pointer here, or even `NULL()` as a well-defined case that is always `.FALSE.`, this compiler doesn't require the `POINTER=` argument to be a valid left-hand side for a pointer assignment statement, and we emit a portability warning when it is not.

 ## De Facto Standard Features

 * `EXTENDS_TYPE_OF()` returns `.TRUE.` if both of its arguments have the